florish/florish/_drafts/shortening-the-feedback-loop.md

 ## Lesson 3: Move out extra work

+Both previous lessons help avoiding taking the wrong turn without having a mechanism to get back on track.
+Another form of detour is extra work being added to a feature after development has already begun.
+Types of extra work we see creeping into a feature include:

+* unanticipated extra work needed to get the original feature working;
+* refactoring unrelated code smells you happened to come across;
+* doing the next feature right away, because it builds upon the current one;
+* immediately applying a newly added improvement to other parts of the application.

-We use Trello's checklists a lot for dividing work into smaller parts.
-While working on features, we sometimes saw initial five item checklists expand to twenty or even thirty cards.
+When working on features, we use checklists a lot for keeping track of the actions needed.
+While working on features, we sometimes saw initial five item checklists expand to twenty or even thirty items.

-The first time this happened, we muddled through, anding up with a pull request containing about a hundred commits and thousands of lines of code.
-This is not good for all kinds of reasons, one being that reviewing such a large amount of code is difficult to do.
+The first time this happened, we muddled through, ending up with a pull request containing over hundred commits and thousands of lines of code.
+This became unmanageable for all kinds of reasons, one being that reviewing such a large amount of code is difficult to do.

-Instead of expanding the feature along the way, consider moving parts of the original feature to new cards.
-(Trello support this by offering a "Convert to Card" feature for every checklist item.)

-This allows you to focus on the core feature at hand, with Trello helping you keep track of missing parts to be developed later on.
+Instead of expanding the feature along the way, we now try to move out any parts of the feature not absolutely necessary to fulfill the original user story.
+These feature parts become separate features to be developed later.
+This allows us to focus on the core feature at hand, without having to worry about additional ideas falling through the cracks if we do not implement them right now.

-OUTLINE:

-* Create new cards for non-essential functionality
-* Avoid putting multiple cards into a single pull request

 ## Lesson 4: Give reviews priority